Not sure what to do in Brasov, Romania? Don’t worry, we are here to help.

 NOTE: As of February 2020, Rasnov Fortress is closed for renovation.
 The anticipated duration of renovation is 3 years.

 Sighisoara, just like Brasov, was one of the seven walled citadels built by the Transylvania Saxons for defense in the 12th century.
-It is most famous for its well-preserved fortified Old Town, which is a UNESCO Heritage Site.
+It is most famous for its well-preserved fortified Old Town, which is a present-day UNESCO World Heritage Site.

 Though Sighisoara is by no means the biggest or the wealthiest of the seven Saxon walled, it is one of the most well-kept.
 Stroll down its cobblestone streets and you will find guild towers built by craftsmen guilds, as each guild was responsible for the fortification of Sighisoara.